JunJul/NSDC-Project-Heart-Disease-Classification/README.md

 # NSDC-Project-Heart-Disease-Classification
 Dataset comes from https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease

-led three team members in NSDC club @ UCLA to develop classification models to predict whether an adult has heart disease.
+led three team members in NSDC club @ UCLA to develop classification models that predicts whether an adult has heart disease.

 Explored data with Descriptive Statistics by Statsmodel.Logit, matplotlib, and Seaborn.